Pirate-Weather/pirateweather/docs/API.md

 The current wind speed in kilometres per hour or miles per hour depending on the requested `units`.

 ### Alerts
+Note that alerts are only supported in the United States at the moment.

 #### title
 A brief description of the alert.